wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `render_template`

-Sometimes you might want to separate the code that output a custom Gutenberg block into a template part, then you can use `render_template` parameter to specify the full path to that template part.
+Sometimes you might want to separate the code that outputs a custom Gutenberg block into a template part, then you can use `render_template` parameter to specify the full path to that template part.

 ```php
 'render_template' => get_template_directory() . '/blocks/hero/template.php',